 The beginning and ending months of summer, early June and early October when the heat is less are the best times to visit, however, December to February are great times to engage in winter sports

 Relationships between Armenia and Turkey remain tense.
 It is advisable to not speak Turkish so as not to attract unwanted attention.

 Armenian is the official language.
 Armenia was part of the Soviet Union and Russian is the most popular foreign language, English is not widely spoken.
 However, in the capital city, Yerevan, English speakers can be found.

 The Dram is the Armenian currency, termed AMD and is the legal currency accepted for commerce.
 Major currencies such as dollars and euros can be easily exchanged in the country.

-There are 6 mobile network operators and also quite a number of internet service providers in Armenia.
+There are over 0 mobile network operators and about 0 internet service providers in Armenia.
 You can checkout the

 and also details about each of them.